-The VoTeR Center received 150 memory cards from 141 districts.
-Among these 150 cards, 94 (62.6%) fall into category (a).
-All of these 94 cards were correct.
-There are 56 cards (37.4% of all cards) that were found to be unusable by the AV-OS, thus falling into category (b).
-In particular, 53 cards contained apparently random (or 'junk') data, one card was unusable by AV-OS, but did not contain random data (this requires further investigation), one card was formatted using AV-OS tabulator, however, it was not programmed, and one card contained only zeros.
+The VoTeR Center received 62 memory cards from 53 districts.
+This is a relatively small sample of cards.
+Among these 62 cards, 41 (66.1%) fall into category (a).
+All of these 41 cards were correct.
+There are 21 cards (33.9% of all cards) that were found to be unusable by the AV-OS, thus falling into category (b).
+In particular, 19 cards contained apparently random (or 'junk') data, 2 cards were unusable by AV-OS, but did not contain random data (this requires further investigation).
 All these cards were unreadable by the tabulators and could not have been used in an election.
-Given that such cards were not selected randomly, we estimate that for pre-election audit the percentage of unusable cards is between 1.7% and 9.9% and this range is consistent with the results for prior audits.
+Given that such cards were not selected randomly, we estimate that for pre-election audit the percentage of unusable cards is between 0.6% and 9.9% and this range is consistent with the results for prior audits.